reactjs/react.dev/src/content/reference/react-dom/preload.md

 * Multiple equivalent calls to `preload` have the same effect as a single call.
 Calls to `preload` are considered equivalent according to the following rules:
   * Two calls are equivalent if they have the same `href`, except:
   * If `as` is set to `image`, two calls are equivalent if they have the same `href`, `imageSrcSet`, and `imageSizes`.
-* In the browser, you can call `preload` in any situation: while rendering a component, in an Effect, in an event handler, and so on.
+* In the browser, you can call `preload` in any situation: while rendering a Component, in an Effect, in an event handler, and so on.
-* In server-side rendering or when rendering Server Components, `preload` only has an effect if you call it while rendering a Component or in an async context originating from rendering a component.
+* In server-side rendering or when rendering Server Components, `preload` only has an effect if you call it while rendering a Component or in an async context originating from rendering a Component.
 Any other calls will be ignored.

 ---